Frosthaven/multilauncher/README.md

 * `app`
 * `before`
 * `after`
-* `extras`.
+* `extras`

-**app:** This is the configuration section for your main program you intend to launch.
+`app`: This is the configuration section for your main program you intend to launch.

 * `launch_path` is the full path to the main application's executable (without extension)
 * `watch_process_for_exit` is the process name (without extension) as it appears in task manager for the main application while running.
 * `arguments` is an array of arguments you want to feed to the main application.

-**before:** Entries in this configuration section take place before the main application launches.
+`before`: Entries in this configuration section take place before the main application launches.
 Supports the arrays:

 * `kill_tasks`
 * `run_programs`
 * `run_commands`

-**after:** Entries in this configuration section take place after the main application is closed.
+`after`: Entries in this configuration section take place after the main application is closed.
 Supports the arrays:

 * `kill_tasks`
 * `run_programs`
 * `run_commands`

-**extras:** This section holds extra configuration options.
+`extras`: This section holds extra configuration options.

-`wipe_sys_tray`: Can be `true` or `false`.
+* `wipe_sys_tray`: Can be `true` or `false`.
 If true, Multilaunch will swipe your mouse across the system tray to remove ghost icons from killed processes.

 ## example multilaunch.json
 ```json